davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Got my FCC broadcasting license.
 Made a PSA and a station ID.

+Stomped on my friend's beloved cognac glass and it killed our friendship.

 Went to New York City for the first time.

+Went to Vermont for Thanksgiving.

 Went to Saratoga Springs.